-Isabel Fernandez-Mateo is the Adecco Professor of Strategy and Entrepreneurship and Chair of the PhD Programme at London Business School.
+Isabel Fernandez-Mateo is the Adecco Professor of Strategy and Entrepreneurship at London Business School.
 A native of Spain, she obtained her PhD from the MIT Sloan School of Management and has been a visiting faculty member at the University of Chicago, INSEAD, and the University of New South Wales (Sydney).

 She is an expert on how relationships influence career outcomes – particularly in hiring, job transitions, and career advancement.
 She also studies gender diversity in the executive labor market.
-In her recent work, she examines the organizational and social barriers that prevent women’s access to top management positions.
+In her recent work, she examines the organizational and social barriers that prevent women’s access to positions of leadership.

 Professor Fernandez-Mateo’s research has been published in leading academic journals such as Administrative Science Quarterly, American Sociological Review, American Journal of Sociology, Management Science, and Organization Science.
 Her work has been covered by CNN Money, the Financial Times, Forbes, Fortune, Harvard Business Review Online, Fast Company, and Yahoo News, among others.
 She has won several prestigious academic awards, including the American Sociological Association’s W. Richard Scott Award for Distinguished Scholarship in 2013, and the Best Published Paper in 2017 by both the Organization and Management Theory and the Organizational Behavior Divisions of the Academy of Management.

 Isabel Fernandez-Mateo is a member of the Academy of Management, the American Sociological Association, and the Strategic Management Society.
 She is Department Editor of Management Science (Organizations Section).
 She serves on the Editorial Boards of Administrative Science Quarterly and American Sociological Review.
 She has also won the Outstanding Reviewer Award from the Academy of Management Review.